 Wireless Setup Method

 1. Login to your My Orcon.
-If you do not know your password, you can click the ‘Forgot Your Password’ link near the bottom of the page.
+If you do not know your password, click the ‘Forgot Your Password’ link.

 2. Once you are logged in, select ‘My WiFi’ from the top.

 3. Enter your desired Wi-Fi network name in the 'Wireless Network Name' field and password in the 'Wireless Network Password' section.
 We recommend ensuring your password is 8 characters long with 1 capital letter and 1 number, to make it secure.